alexanderharms/Simago/README.rst

 property.
 The values for these properties are randomly drawn from probability distributions defined by the supplied data.
 This is done by supplying a settings (YAML) file, a data (CSV) file and possibly a conditionals (CSV) file.
-In the `simago-examples <www.github.com/alexanderharms/simago-examples>`_ repository an example is described of how to use the package.

 How to contribute
 -----------------